Frequently Asked Questions

 - Significant personal hardship

-To appeal an Academic Suspension, the student must write a letter to the Office of Student Affairs explaining the circumstances that has caused their cumulative gpa to be below 2.0 and what is going to be changed in the future to ensure academic progress.
+To appeal an Academic Suspension, the student must write a letter to the Office of Student Services explaining the circumstances that has caused their cumulative gpa to be below 2.0 and what is going to be changed in the future to ensure academic progress.

 If a student wants to withdraw from Adams State University, he/she will need to adhere to the following:

-- If the student is in an off-campus program, he/she will need to send a request to the Office of Student Affairs with the following information provided: reason for withdrawing, date, student ID number.
+- If the student is in an off-campus program, he/she will need to send a request to the Office of Student Services with the following information provided: reason for withdrawing, date, student ID number.
 Letters, emails and faxes are acceptable forms of notification.

 When is the last day to process a Complete Withdrawal?